hasadna/OpenTrainCommunity/docs/connecting_to_the_server_db.rst

-Connecting to the server using db
+Connecting to the db directly
 ========

-This requires installing postgres and using the postgres sql client.
+This requires installing postgres and using psql, a postgres sql client.

 psql -h 104.131.88.144 --user guest traindata